Cablesnarl

 A good online program can also work well for adults, but if you’re looking for at least some in-class experience, one of the above programs might work better.
 Note that most colleges have specific admissions requirements that include passing a mathematics test.
 If you’ve been away from mathematics for a while, this could be a barrier.
 You can learn more about how the various CUNY adult programs address this issue (if at all) at an information session.
 Also, this CUNY document discusses this and other challenges for adult students in the CUNY system.

-CUNY’S list of its adult programs
+Additional resources: CUNY’S list of its adult programs